NDevTK/chromiumwiki/payments.md

 * **Race Conditions:**  Identify and mitigate potential race conditions using appropriate synchronization mechanisms (e.g., mutexes, semaphores) to prevent data corruption.

 * **Service Worker Security:**  Conduct a comprehensive security audit of service worker implementations, including thorough validation of URLs and scopes to prevent malicious service worker registration.
+Specifically, the `Install` function in `payment_app_installer.cc` should be enhanced to include checks for valid HTTPS URLs and potentially a whitelist of allowed origins for the service worker scope.

 * **`StoragePartitionImpl` and `ServiceWorkerContextWrapper` Interactions:**  Review the interactions with `StoragePartitionImpl` and `ServiceWorkerContextWrapper` for potential vulnerabilities.

 * **`DevToolsBackgroundServicesContextImpl` Logging:**  Ensure that the logging mechanism is secure to prevent information leakage.

 * **`SelfDeleteInstaller` Class:**  Analyze the `SelfDeleteInstaller` class in `payment_app_installer.cc` for potential vulnerabilities.
+Pay close attention to how it handles errors and potential race conditions during service worker registration and database updates.

 * **Database Security:**  Review the `payment_app_database.cc` file for potential SQL injection vulnerabilities.
+Ensure that all queries are parameterized to prevent injection attacks.

 ## Secure Contexts and Payments